-Climate Action Plan (CAP): A framework that provides a pathway to net zero emissions for the Vancouver campus.
-This was first initiated in 2010, and has been subsequently updated for 2020, and now 2030.
+Climate Action Plan (CAP): A framework that provides a pathway to net zero emissions for the Vancouver and Okanagan campuses.
+This was first initiated in 2010, and has been subsequently updated in 2020 (CAP 2030).

-Embodied Carbon Emissions: The GHG emissions, measured in equivalence to CO2, from the associated with materials and products (as opposed to emissions from operations).
+Embodied Carbon Emissions: The GHG emissions, measured in equivalence to CO2, associated with building materials and products (as opposed to emissions from operations).

-Environmental Impact Category: environmental impact issue being examined, i.e. Global Warming, being measured by global warming potential (GWP).
+Environmental Impact Category: Environmental impact issue being examined, eg. Global Warming.

-Environmental Product Declaration: a third-party verified report providing environmental data(impacts) using predetermined parameters and, where relevant, additional environmental information for the product being studied.
+Environmental Product Declaration: A third-party verified report providing environmental data (impacts) using predetermined parameters and, where relevant, additional environmental information for the product being studied.